sashakoshka/hnbs/README.md

 - `value` `<number>` The value that this object should hold
 - Returns: `<Double>`

 An object that stores a double value.
-Currently, it technically only stores a float, but this precision will probably be upgraded in the future.

 #### decode(data)